Mental Health Awareness Week

 WATCH CIO—Your Potential.
 Your Voice.
 Your Way.

-This New Year at WATCH CIO, we’re celebrating another year of community, connection, and compassion.
-As the festive season approaches, our projects continue to bring people together — from our Peer Pathways online sessions, where peer members connect and learn from one another, to our Thursday Project, where peer friendships flourish over conversation and a warm meal.
-We’ll also be rounding off the year with our Christmas celebration, filled with laughter, creativity, and togetherness — a true reflection of what WATCH is all about: people supporting people, and finding light within themselves and others.
-Discover the joy of community and the warmth of peer support this Christmas with WATCH CIO!
-To find out how to get involved or see what’s on this season, visit our Events Calendar or contact info@watchproject.org.uk.
+This year at WATCH CIO, we’re celebrating another year of community, connection, and compassion.
+Our projects continue to bring people together — from our Peer Pathways online sessions, where peer members connect and learn from one another, to our Thursday Project, where peer friendships flourish over conversation and a warm meal.
+To find out how to get involved or see what’s on visit our Events Calendar or contact info@watchproject.org.uk.

 Rethink—Working to transform lives